Only 78 Dresses Created

 - Circle skirt dress for girls featuring a more than full circle twirly® skirt.

 - The bodice is cleverly split into 2 different style lines.
-One half is a V neck in our pretty pink and orange ombre.
-And the other half is split in two with contrasting fabrics in teal and white polka dots with teal flowers in pink and orange.
+One half is a V neck in our exclusive retro flower print.
+And the other half is split in two with contrasting fabrics with colorful polka dots with pretty paisley.

-- Contrasting panels with our rainbow fabrics.
+- Contrasting panels with our rainbow exclusive ombre' and fun stars and red with white polka dots.
 The panels create a different look on the skirt depending upon which bodice she chooses to wear in the front.

 - Fully lined bodice.